-Nobuyoshi Tamura (1933-2010) was an 8th dan Aikikai Shihan and a direct student of Morihei Ueshiba O'Sensei.
+Nobuyoshi Tamura (1933-2010) was an 8th dan Aikikai Shihan and a direct student of Aikido founder Morihei Ueshiba O'Sensei.

-He was acquainted with macrobiotic founder George Osawa, and later after moving to France, he became friends with zen master Taisen Deshimaru, whom Osawa considered to be his successor.
+He knew macrobiotic founder George Osawa, and after moving to France, he friended zen master Taisen Deshimaru, whom Osawa considered his successor.

 Nobuyoshi Tamura was sent to France by Morihei Ueshiba in 1964.

-He took over from Tadashi Abe as the Aikikai representative and decided to remain there.
-Other aikido teachers in France then included Minoru Mochizuki, Masamichi Noro, and Mutsuro Nakazono.
+He took over from Tadashi Abe as the Aikikai representative and finally decided to remain there.
+The Aikido teachers in France included Minoru Mochizuki Sensei, Masamichi Noro Sensei, Mutsuro Nakazono sensei.

-Aikido Success Blueprint shows you how to fast-track your skills to peak performance levels.
-A gold-mine of knowledge with Key Action Steps!
+Aikido Success Blueprint collection can fast-track your skills to peak performance levels.
+A gold-mine of knowledge with Key Action Steps for Fast Results!

-Since 1964 Nobuyoshi Tamura greatly contributed to the development of aikido all over Europe and particularly France.
+Since 1964 Tamura Sensei greatly contributed to the development of aikido all over Europe and particularly in France.
 He was the National Technical Director of the FFAB (French Federation of Aikido and Budo).

-Throughout his teaching career he trained many instructors in various countries, but mostly Western Europe.
-In 1999, he received a prestigious medal from the French government in recognition of his work.
+Throughout his teaching career he trained many instructors in various countries, but mostly in Western Europe.
+In 1999, he received a prestigious medal from the French government in recognition of his work there.

-The French Aikido Federation split into two in the 1980's.
-Students who decided to stay loyal to Tamura created an independent aikido federation, while others remained under the Judo federation, which later became independant under the technical leadership of Christian Tissier.
+The French Aikido Federation split in the 1980's.
+Students who decided to stay loyal to Tamura created an independent aikido federation, while others remained at the Judo federation, then became independent under Christian Tissier.

 Tamura was an honorary citizen of the town of Lesneven, France, where every year he gave week long summer seminars with fellow aikido sensei Yoshimitsu Yamada.
 He also conducted several other summer seminars.